Welcome to St. Theresa

 Balanced School Day

 In September 2007, students at St. Theresa School were introduced to a new approach to school organization called the Balanced School Day.
-Essentially, this approach divides the school day into three large instructional periods separated by two nutrition/play periods.
+Essentially, this approach divides the school day into three large instructional periods of one hundred minutes, separated by two nutrition/play periods of a combined forty minutes.

 School News & Events